Welcome to today's edition of the Rush 24-7 podcast.

 You think it's because it's bad for the economy?

-And also GDP is highest.
+And also, GDP is highest.

 We've just established that I'm not.

-I don't have but one made, I have six.
+I don't have that one maid.

 No, don't insult me.